Before The Beginning…

 In the early months of 1949, the Scout Hall was once again needed for the good of the community.
 The Ladies Auxiliary was formed on February 28th, 1949, when eighteen future members met at the Scout Hall.
 The first Ladies Auxiliaries formed during World War I, mainly being tasked with supporting wounded soldiers, and assisting them with their return home.
 When the Royal Canadian Legion formed in 1926, Auxiliary groups found their home there, with the shared goal of providing for these veterans.
 With this in mind, the new Evansburg Ladies Auxiliary required a home, and so the planning and fundraising for the first Evansburg Legion commenced.

 Once again, the Scout Hall provided a sanctuary for a community-oriented group to raise money.
 Like the Red Cross, the Ladies Auxiliary employed bingos as their main fundraising tactic; they also held bridge games and provided lunch.
 According to Mary Cummings, the Ladies Auxiliary to Branch 196 secretary-treasurer, “for thirty-five cents, one could have an evening of cards and lunch.”
-(Foley Trail volume 1 pg 511).
+(Foley Trail).
 This amounts to $4.54 in today’s currency.
 This hall was officially opened on November 11, 1949.

 Lastly, our beloved Scout Hall was used as the main museum building for the Pembina Lobstick Historical Society in the 1980s.
 It has had at least three different locations around Evansburg in its lifetime, with its current resting place chosen in 1994.
 Originally built near the south end of the current courthouse, it was moved in later years near the North side of the Evansburg Legion Hall.
 In 1996, after suffering from a lack of maintenance, the building was renovated to serve as a museum and moved to a historical site in northeast Evansburg.